 Welcome to the home of the Hub Running Club, Boston’s club for runners of all shapes, sizes, speeds, and abilities.
 If you’re looking to join other Boston runners for group runs, races, or just love a good club, I encourage you to learn more about the Hub Running Club here.
 Together, we can make Boston not only the “hub of the solar system,” as Oliver Wendell Holmes once said, but also the hub of the running universe!

 The Hub Running Club is Boston’s first running club for runners of all experience levels, whether you’re training to finish your first 5K or trying to qualify for the Boston Marathon.
 We offer group runs, social events, discounted professional coaching services, and a forum to connect to your fellow Boston runners.
-The Hub Running Club is also dedicated to serving its community, primarily by supporting Girls On The Run Boston® and Girls On The Run SoleMates®, by donating a portion of membership dues to GOTR Boston and volunteering at events.
+The Hub Running Club is also dedicated to serving its community, primarily by supporting Girls On The Run Boston® and Girls On The Run SoleMates®, by donating a portion of membership dues to GOTR Boston and volunteering of best thermometer baby ear thermometer at events.

 Members of the club not only train together, they race together.
 By representing The Hub Running Club in races near and far not only do you help grow our Club, you encourage runners in other communities to seek out their local clubs, growing the running community as a whole.
 The Hub Running Club aims to change the way runners think about running clubs.
 You don’t need to be a 15 minute 5K runner to run and race as part of a team, all it takes is a singlet, team spirit, and encouragement and support of your teammates.

 Secretary: Vacant.
 Please email Michael [at] hubrunningclub.com if you are interested in filling this position.

 The Hub Running Club attends weekly group runs nearly every day, with our home base run being Wednesday at Marathon Sports.
 We join a longer weekend run Saturdays.
 Here’s a list of group runs in Boston: